Ltd Company Buy to Let

 Calculating cash on cash return

 Your cash on cash return works out all of the cash costs and income involved.
-The total money invested includes your deposit, the cost of the purchase, and any other expenses involved in refurbishing the property.
+The total money invested includes your deposit, the cost of the purchase, and any other expenses involved in refurbishing the property – you can add this up before using a buy to let mortgage calculator UK.

 Net annual cash flow is the total rental income you will receive each year, less the cost of your monthly mortgage repayments.